gosukiwi/tweenr/README.md

     ], render);

 ## Installation
-You'll need RequireJS and jQuery.
+You'll need RequireJS or a similar AMD library in order to easily use tweenr for now.
 You can install tweenr using **bower**.

     bower install tweenr